Standard 4. Students' individual needs and goals are

 • Making satisfactory academic progress;

-benefits of engaging in WBL.
-The benefits are
+engaging in WBL.
+The benefits are considerable and

 • Apply classroom learning to real world settings